 This single shrubby Salix known from the Svalbard islands has been a matter of discussion since its discovery.
 Because it never has been found flowering there, and as the species of Salix are notoriously difficult to identify, it has gone through four taxonomic revisions.
 As first, it was assigned to S. glauca L., then to S. callicarpaea Trautv. (now considered a western arctic race of S. glauca, namely ssp. callicarpaea (Trautv.)
 Böcher), then for more than a decade to S. arctica Pall. (by Elven in Lid & Lid 1994; Elven & Elvebakk 1996; Pálsson 2000 in Flora Nordica).
 Its true identity as S. lanata was not confirmed before the twigs transplanted to Tromsø grew larger, flowered and showed the decisive features (yellow hairs on bracts, stipules, venation and pubescence of leaves).

-Salix lanata has only been known from two localities in Spitsbergen, 120 km apart, in one of these with a single plant (now dead but documented in the herbaria before its demise), in the other with a few barely surviving shrubs.
+Salix lanata has only been known from three localities in Spitsbergen, 120 km apart, in one of these sites with a single plant (now dead but documented in the herbaria before its demise), in a second site with a few barely surviving shrubs, and in a third site with an unknown number of shoots.
 Plants from both sites seem to belong to S. lanata, suggesting that this species may have had a larger range in Svalbard previously (see below).
-Both 'populations' were already evolutionary and reproductively dead when discovered: at Ny-Ålesund a single individual (of a dioecious species), in Helvetiadalen a clone of male plants.
+All 'populations' were already evolutionary and reproductively dead when discovered: at Ny-Ålesund a single individual (of a dioecious species), in Helvetiadalen a clone of male plants, and in Longyearbyen probably one isolated shrub.

 The find of just S. lanata in Svalbard is unexpected as this is not by far the most hardy of shrubby Salix in the Arctic.
 It reaches north to the middle arctic tundra in Russia.
 Salix reptans Rupr., a Russian relative of S. glauca L., is much more hardy, reaching the border between the northern arctic tundra and the polar desert zones and is common both on Novaya Zemlya and the European mainland nearly west to the Norwegian border in the Murman area.
-Another and much more hardy arctic shrub is S. arctica Pall., perhaps the most widespread of all arctic Salix and reaching the northern arctic tundra in both N Greenland and Novaya Zemlya (and perhaps on the Murman coast), and in addition replaces S. glauca in Iceland and have reached Jan Mayen.
+Another and much more hardy arctic shrub is S. arctica Pall., perhaps the most widespread of all arctic Salix and reaching the northern arctic tundra in both N Greenland and Novaya Zemlya (and perhaps on the Murman coast), and in addition replacing S. glauca in Iceland and having reached Jan Mayen at least twice.
 See Elven et al. (2011; distribution table).

 Elven, R. & Elvebakk, A. 1996.
 Part 1.
 Vascular plants. – In: Elvebakk, A. & Prestrud, P. (eds.), A catalogue of Svalbard plants, fungi, algae, and cyanobacteria. – Norsk Polarinstitutts Skrifter 198: 9–55.